-OREGON Statute(s) and • OR.
+OREGON Statute(s) and regulation(s) OR.
 REV. STAT.
-ANN. § 475.525 (West 2023) (sale of drug regulation(s) paraphernalia prohibited; definition; exceptions) • OR.
+ANN. § 475.525 (West 2025) (sale of drug paraphernalia prohibited; definition; exceptions) OR.
 REV. STAT.
-ANN. § 475.757 (West 2023) ("syringe service program" defined; affirmative defense to unlawful possession of controlled substance) • S.B.
+ANN. § 475.757 (West 2025) ("syringe service program" defined; affirmative defense to unlawful possession of controlled substance) S.B.
 755, Leg.
 Sess.
 (Or.
-2021) • OR.
+2021) OR.
 ADMIN.
-R. 944-001-0000 to 944-001-0040 (West 2023) (Behavioral Health Resource Networks) Effective date(s) of SSP • June 30, 1995 (§ 475.525) provisions • July 23, 2019 (§ 475.757) - • August 30, 2021 (944-001-0000 to -0040) Does state allow SSPs by Yes. statute/regulation?
-Type of program Syringe service program Are syringes considered No. § 475.525 - specifically provides that drug paraphernalia drug paraphernalia? does not include hypodermic syringes and needles. § 475.757 - it is an affirmative defense to unlawful possession of a controlled substance that the person was acting in the capacity of an employee or volunteer of an SSP; sterile needles and syringes and other items provided by an SSP may not be considered "drug paraphernalia."
+R. 944-001-0000 to 944-001-0040 (West 2025) Effective date(s) of SSP provisions (collectively "Behavioral Health Resource Networks") • June 30, 1995 (§ 475.525) • July 23, 2019 (§ 475.757) Does state allow SSPs by statute/regulation? • August 30, 2021 (944-001-0000 to -0040) Yes.
+Type of program Are syringes considered drug paraphernalia?
+Syringe service program No. § 475.525 - specifically provides that drug paraphernalia does not include hypodermic syringes and needles. § 475.757 - it is an affirmative defense to unlawful possession of a controlled substance that the person was acting in the capacity of an employee or volunteer of an SSP; sterile needles and syringes and other items provided by an SSP may not be considered "drug paraphernalia."
 Program components § 475.757 - "syringe service program" means a program that provides services including free sterile needles and syringes and safe disposal for needles and syringes.
 S.B.
 755, Leg.
 Sess.
 (Or.
 2021) (eff.
 July 19, 2021, currently uncodified).
 Ch.
-2, § $2 - expanding$ treatment and services.
+2, § 2 - expanding treatment and services.
 Provides that the Oversight and Accountability Council shall oversee and approve grants and funding the implement Behavioral Health Resource Networks (BHRNs) and increase access to community care.
 Defines "BHRN" as "an entity or collection of entities that individually or jointly provide some or all of the services described in this section."
 The council, in consultation with the Oregon Health Authority, shall provide grants and funding to agencies or organizations, whether government or community based, to establish BHRNs for the purposes of immediately screening the acute needs of people who use drugs and assessing and addressing any ongoing needs through ongoing case management, harm